SpoturDeal/MMM-Domoticz/README.md

 Added Humidity and Barometric pressure.
 Must be added in config.js to be shown grouped on the sensors name.

 ## 23th April 2018
-Added current use of kWh please update config.js showItems with 'usage'
+Added current use of Watts please update config.js showItems with 'usage' Added total and todays use of energy in kWh.

 The MIT License (MIT)
 =====================